SherryChen0114/linkedin-project/README.md

 ![Search Key counts](./results/search_key_counts.jpg)

 ## Salary Analysis

 The primary goal of this project was to use the scraped data from LinkedIn to provide economics major students with valuable insights into choosing their careers, job locations.

-### Average Salary Analysis
 We divided the salary analysis into three parts to examine how job types, job location (at the state level), and work arrangements influenced salary levels for full-time positions.

-#### Job Types
+### Job Types

 The results indicated that data scientists had the highest average salary, earning $121,267.80, while business analysts had the lowest average salary among the eight job titles commonly searched by economics students.
 Despite having the lowest salary, business analysts were closely followed by marketing and sales positions, showing little difference in average salary.